aziyya/Hackathon-2-Group-33/README.md

 - **Choice-driven Outcomes** : Players will be able to make choices at certain points in the game.
 Each choice will play a role in determining the story that the player will experience.
 So, each playthrough is a new experience that the player can explore and experience.

 ## INCOMPLETE FEATURES
-Features we wish to implement in this game :
+Feature we wish to implement in this game :
 - Character Customization : Implementing character that can be customized by including different class of players such as warriors, mage, thief and so on.
 Each class character possess unique back story and abilities.

 ## HOW TO PLAY  🎮